mia-platform/documentation/docs/fast_data/create_projection.md

 In the card `Fields` in projection, you can add new fields.

 :::info
-By default, since the crud-service is used, projection have the [predefined collection properties](/docs/runtime_suite/crud-service/overview_and_usage#predefined-collection-properties), even if they are not visible in projection field table
+By default, since the Crud Service is used underneath, projections have the [predefined collection properties](/docs/runtime_suite/crud-service/overview_and_usage#predefined-collection-properties), even if they are not visible in projection field table
 :::